DimitarUzunov-Dodi/Data-Explorer-Map/README.md

 ## Description

 Data Explorer Map is Web Tool for visual representation of data that was submitted by vehicles driving on the road across the globe.
-It aims to provide a tool for visual representation of data that was created by vehicles driving on the road across the globe.

 ## Installation
 -  Make sure you have Node.js and npm (Node Package Manager) installed on your system.
 You can download them from the official Node.js website: https://nodejs.org